nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Retrieve information**
+**Use case: Get personal detail**

 **MSS**

-1. User enters a command to retrieve information
+1. User enters a command to get personal detail
-2. Academy Directory obtains the queried information from the students.
+2. Academy Directory obtains the queried personal detail from the students.
-3. Academy Directory displays the list of information queried.
+3. Academy Directory displays the list of personal detail queried.

    Use case ends.

 **Extensions**

 * 1a.
-User specifies exact student name.
+User provides keywords to be matched to students' names.

   * 1a1.
-Academy Directory displays the queried information associated with the queried student.
+Academy Directory displays the queried information associated with the students whose name matches the queried keyword.

     Use case ends.

-* 1a.
-User's queried information is not supported
+* 1b.
+User's queried personal detail is not supported
-    * 1a1.
+    * 1b1.
 Academy Directory shows an error message.
-    * 1a2.
+    * 1b2.
 Academy Directory requests for the user to try another information.

         Use case ends.